Install tools for developing apps for Windows 10 and Windows 11

-Use the following links to install Visual Studio 2019 or Visual Studio 2022 (Preview).
+Use the following links to install Visual Studio 2022 version 17.0 (recommended) or Visual Studio 2019.
 You can choose between the free Visual Studio Community edition, Visual Studio Professional, or Visual Studio Enterprise.
-Whichever version you choose, the latest Windows SDK will also be installed by default.

 Required workloads and components

-On the Workloads tab of the installation dialog, these workloads are required:
+On the Workloads tab of the installation dialog, select: